Background pattern

 • Pregnancy

 • Do not take paracetamol/ibuprofen if you are in the last 3 months of pregnancy, as it may harm the fetus or cause problems during delivery.
 It may cause kidney and heart problems in the baby at birth.
-It may affect your tendency to bleed and that of your baby and make delivery delayed or prolonged beyond what is expected.
-Do not take paracetamol/ibuprofen during the first 6 months of pregnancy unless absolutely necessary and advised by your doctor.
-If you need treatment during this period or while trying to become pregnant, use the lowest dose for the shortest time possible.
-If taken for more than a few days from 20 weeks of pregnancy, paracetamol/ibuprofen may cause kidney problems in your baby at birth that may lead to low amniotic fluid levels surrounding the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the baby's heart.
+It may affect your tendency to bleed and that of your baby and make delivery delayed or prolonged more than expected.
+You must not take paracetamol/ibuprofen during the first 6 months of pregnancy unless it is absolutely necessary and advised by your doctor.
+If you need treatment during this period or while trying to become pregnant, the lowest dose should be used for the shortest possible time.
+If taken for more than a few days from 20 weeks of pregnancy, paracetamol/ibuprofen may cause kidney problems in your baby at birth, which can lead to low levels of amniotic fluid surrounding the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the baby's heart.
 If you need treatment for more than a few days, your doctor may recommend additional monitoring.

 Only small amounts of ibuprofen and its metabolites pass into breast milk.
-This medication can be taken during breastfeeding if used at the recommended dose and for the shortest time possible.
+This medication can be taken during breastfeeding if used at the recommended dose and for the shortest possible time.

 • Fertility

 Ibuprofen belongs to a group of medications that may affect female fertility.
 Paracetamol/ibuprofen may make it difficult to become pregnant.
-This is reversible by stopping the medication.
+This is reversible upon discontinuation of the medication.

 Paracetamol/ibuprofen may cause dizziness, concentration problems, and drowsiness.

-If affected, do not drive or use tools or machines.
+If you are affected, do not drive or use tools or machines.

-If one tablet does not control symptoms, up to a maximum of 2 tablets may be taken up to 3 times a day.
+If one tablet does not control the symptoms, you can take up to a maximum of 2 tablets up to three times a day.
 Leave at least 6 hours between doses.

 Do not take more than six tablets in a 24-hour period(equivalent to 1,200 mg of ibuprofen and 3,000 mg of paracetamol per day).

-To reduce the risk of adverse effects, it is recommended to take paracetamol/ibuprofen with food.
+To reduce the likelihood of adverse effects, it is recommended to take paracetamol/ibuprofen with food.

-No special dose adjustments are required.
-There is a higher risk of severe adverse reactions.
-The lowest effective dose should be used for the shortest duration possible.
+No special dose modifications are required.
+There is a greater risk of serious adverse reactions.
+The lowest possible dose should be used for the shortest possible time.

 Use in children and adolescents

-Not suitable for use in children and adolescents under 18 years old.
+Not suitable for use in children and adolescents under 18 years of age.

 It may be necessary to reduce your dose to a maximum of 4 tablets per day if:

-If any of the above applies to you, speak with your doctor before taking paracetamol/ibuprofen (see also section 2 “Warnings and precautions”).
+If any of the above applies to you, talk to your doctor before taking paracetamol/ibuprofen (see also section 2 "Warnings and precautions").

 Only for oral use and for short-term use.